COMB-Lab/AMBER-AI-Support-System/README.md

 This is a private repository.
 No code, data, or internal information may be shared externally without explicit permission from the Lab Director.
 Please consult with the Lab Director before sharing results, documentation, or demonstrations outside the lab.

+# Amber Mailing List Web Scraper
+This project automatically crawls and downloads all messages from the Amber mailing list archive starting from 2020 to 2025, organizing them into a JSON thread file.
+It runs continuously using Apache Airflow, ensuring new messages are scraped and stored every 24 hours.